 Farmers Gardeners Beehive Hives are £200.00 each plus P+P

 If you are with in a reasonable distance from Stansted Essex I will deliver free.

-I will however do marketing educational talks depending on the number of people and the potential for sales from the meeting. for free, with in reason.
+I will however do marketing educational talks depending on the number of people and the potential for sales from the meeting. for small fee.

 How long before I get bees?
 Two weeks to to years give or take.
 Once you have one hive filled they will then cascade over into the empty hives.